umcu/clinlp/docs/qualifier_definitions.md

 It's useful to have some operational definitions of a qualifier/context, i.e. what we mean exactly when we talk about negations, hypothetical situations, etc. A good definition gives clarity and sets expectations, both for algorithms and anotators.

-Below is an attempt at such operational definitions, with some further considerations following after that.
-The following is based on a combination of existing literature and experience working with real-world clinical text and problems.
+Below is an attempt at such operational definitions, based on a combination of existing literature and experience working with real-world clinical text and problems.
 Please feel free to add any edge cases not covered here yet.
+After the definitions, some additional considerations will follow.

 ## Negation